 Where to?
 You can street food it in Mumbai, but hotels do extraordinarily good food without any of the stress.
 In fact, posh locals tend to always eat at hotels.
 You really can’t go wrong if you find a place that does a great palak chaat, pav bhaji or dosa.

 Where to?
-It’s not cheap, but i’m doing at least one Omakase, and after a recommendation from a friend, Sushi Yuu is my new spot, thanks to a rec from my friend Jason.
+It’s not cheap, but i’m doing at least one Omakase every time I go, and after a recommendation from a friend, Sushi Yuu is a great spot.

 Sure, LA gets a reputation for glitz and glamour through the big screen, but it’s heaven when you’re hungry.
-Perhaps there’s a correlation between states with legalised marijuana and a need for food to support the habits?
+Perhaps there’s a small correlation between states with legalized marijuana and a need for food to support the habits?

 Where to?
 Ditch the crowds, forget the Michelin stars and just go rustic.
 I’m going for sure to Sora Margherita, which couldn’t be more nondescript while straddling a steady mix of local tradesman and a few informed travellers.